d9n/tryfinally/about.md

 title: About
 permalink: /about/
 ---
-`Try{Finally}` is my coding blog for discussing programming technologies and code examples, with a focus on keeping things easy to understand.
+`Try{Finally}` is my coding blog for discussing programming technologies and posting code examples.
+I will be focusing on keeping things easy to understand.
 Too many coding articles, in my opinion, are data dumps that are informative but hard to follow.

 For each post, I will provide, for you, my dear reader...

 * A clear, focused goal
-* <span name="gitclone">Git clone links - follow along at home! (when appplicable)</span>
+* <span name="gitclone">Git clone links - follow along at home!</span>
 * Concrete examples
 * Focused code snippets
 * Approachable explanations